google/flax/docs/design_notes/lift.md

 This example is still relatively concise but it already takes a few extra "bookkeeping" statements to make it work.
 However, this implementation has a number of limitations:
-1. During initialization we call the submodule twice through `init_fn` & `apply_fn`.
+1. During initialization, we call the submodule twice through `init_fn` and `apply_fn`.
 If the submodule used the same trick to do functional transformation we will end up executing a lot of code as the number of module calls grows like 2^d where d is the number of nested function transformations.
 2. The implementation assumes the submodule only requires the parameter RNG sequence.
 3. The implementation assumes we init parameters once and we don't create any state variables either during init or apply.

 Point 3 in particular makes manual functionalization cumbersome.
 Feel free to try and extend the above example with a `nn.BatchNorm` layer in the `MLP` module.
-This should cause a number of complexities further growing the implementation.
-Like storing the updated batch stats after apply and making sure state isn't mutable inside vmap when it's immutable outside (eval mode).
+This will require dealing with some additional complexity like storing the updated batch stats and making sure the batch stats are not mutable inside `vmap` when it should be immutable (e.g.: eval mode).

 We call the process of transforming a stateful Module into a pure function "functionalization".
-By temporarily turning a stateful Module into a function we make it compatible with JAX's functional transformations.
+By temporarily turning a stateful `Module` into a function we make it compatible with JAX's functional transformations.

 ## Lifting